 While breeders generally get naming rights by default, that’s not the only option.
 As we just illustrated, some strains become so popularly known by a nickname that it washes over the original.
-One site Straingenerator.com automatically generates names for new strains, comically aligning with detailed descriptions of the effects of each strain.
+One site automatically generates names for new strains, comically aligning each name with detailed descriptions of the fictitious strain’s effects.
 While the strains and profiles generated are entirely fictional, it’s an entertaining glimpse at the naming process, and it just might inspire real versions one day.
 Some freelancers even offer to help find the perfect name for those who’ve come up short.

 Whether or not Shakespeare’s words ring true, naming celebrates new strains as they arise, imbuing them with history, evoking imagery, and sometimes giving us a laugh.
 Whatever their stories, thousands of unique names collectively signify the richness of our shared culture.

 Come on down to 710 Pipes at any of our three locations.
 We have a pipe shop in Northglenn off 104th, one on Colfax in Denver, and another near Denver University.
 DU Students get 10% off all inventory with valid student IDs.
 We’ll see you soon!